uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 To add the HDI data to our region shapefile, we can go the the "admin" layer's properties, use the `Joins` tab and click the green `+` to create a new join.
 We can then choose the HDI data as the `Join layer`, and define what common field between the two tables we will merge on: the ISO_3166_2 code in our case.

-You can now see the joined data highlighted in green in the `Source fields`, click "OK", and check the actual values in the "admin" layer's attribute table.
+You can now see the joined data highlighted in green in the `Fields` tab, click "OK", and check the actual values in the "admin" layer's attribute table.

 ### Classifying the symbology